 - The number of individuals experiencing homelessness has more than doubled since 1990.

 - On any given night in Massachusetts, the approximately 3,000 night shelter beds for individuals are usually full.

 - Sexual violence and homelessness often are interconnected.
 Click here for more information from our partners at the Boston Area Rape Crisis Center.

-The presence or absence of affordable housing is a main driving force behind the rise in homelessness.
+The absence of affordable housing is a main driving force behind the rise in homelessness.

 - The Center on Budget and Policy Priorities released a report in March 2014 looking at the impact of the federal Housing Choice Voucher Program (more commonly known as Section 8) on households participating in the program and the larger economy.
 Click here for the full report and for Massachusetts-specific data.